uvacw/inca/doc/howto_scrape.md

 A good way of using logging when writing scrapers can be:

 - emit an error when scraping fails
-- emit a warning when something unexpected  happens
+- emit a warning when something unexpected of significance happens: Specifically, include warnings when the scraper fails to parse the HTML tree, the title and the text
 - emit an info when, e.g., an element does not contain an expected field (if not important enough for a warning)
-- emit a debug for very detailed steps (e.g., the URL being fetched)
+- emit a debug for very detailed steps (e.g., the URL being fetched, parsing category, parsing source, parsing source byline)

 ### Scrapers for webpages without RSS feed